h4ckyou/h4ckyou.github.io/posts/ctf/battlectf24/writeup.md

 So this is a 64 bits binary which is dynamically linked and stripped

-From the result of `checksec` we can see that:
+From the result of `checksec` we can see:
-- We have Full RELRO
+- Full RELRO
 - NX is enabled
 - PIE is enabled